Trump Says 'Markets Will Take Care Of Themselves' After Stock Sell-Off

 February 22, 2020

-"The stock market is up 80 percent," Trump said.
-"In some cases much higher than that.
-401(k)s are at record levels."
-But if you look at the Dow Jones Industrial Average, it was up by 56 percent on Feb.
-22 compared with the date of Trump's election.
+"The stock market is up 80%, in some cases much higher than that," Trump said.
+"401(k)s are at record levels."
+But if you look at the Dow Jones Industrial Average, it was up by 56% on Feb.
+22, compared with the date of Trump's election.
 Some of those gains were erased in the past week.

 On Friday night, at a rally in South Carolina, Trump didn't mention the stock market, which is quite a change from his norm.
 In recent months, he has boasted about market records at rallies.

-"And we've set 144 records on the stock market in 3 years.
-144 records!"
+"And we've set 144 records on the stock market in three years — 144 records!"
 Trump said in Phoenix last month.

 He brought it up in his State of the Union address, and even at the National Prayer Breakfast, telling attendees, "For those of you that are interested in stocks, it looks like the stock market will be way up again today."
 His prediction proved accurate that day.